 Some of these incidents I was the victor, or at least survived, others I wasn’t.
 Have I let that stop me from travelling?
 Hell no!
 I have dealt with each situation as best as I could, as best as my ability and training would allow, and then I put the incidents behind me and moved on.

 I have also been the unfortunate victim of many accidents and had more than my fair share of scrapes and bruises, I have almost drowned (twice) in Thailand and have had to endure dengue fever in India.
+I have been the victim of attempted muggings in south America.
 I have been caught up in a civil revolution in Cairo, seen natural disasters up close and been in the vicinity of a terrorist attack.
 I have even had a cat save my life in Egypt!

 Have these incidents changed my mind and forced me to think of the world as a dangerous place full of things that can kill me?
 No!
 They have become some of my best damn travel stories!